Conservation District Director Elections

 Filing for Conservation District Director Election

-Interested persons may obtain and file a Notification and Declaration of Candidacy form from their local conservation district office during the filing period which is May 1-14 of each year.
+Interested persons may obtain and file a Notification and Declaration of Candidacy form from their local conservation district office during the filing period which is during the first two weeks of May each year.
 Forms are also available by clicking on the links below.

 Notification and Declaration of Candidacy